Grant for historic park

 “Nobles Rest is a hidden gem, a lovely space which many people who live in Kendal don’t know exists.
 Those who do come here to walk and relax know it floods, so an important aspect of the enhancement work will be to improve the drainage to provide a better, drier surface and allow it to be enjoyed all year round,” said John.

-SLDC has awarded 16 grants worth £287,000 in the latest round of funding for Locally Important Projects (LIPs) which allows communities to invest in a wide range of initiatives across the district.
+We have awarded 16 grants worth £287,000 in the latest round of funding for Locally Important Projects (LIPs).
+These grants allow communities to invest in a wide range of initiatives across the district.

 Since 2013 we have approved 72 LIPs grants worth almost £1 million.